Lansdowne (Natchez, Mississippi): Antebellum history

+Twelve Years a Slave is a book (full text is available for free at the Project Gutenburg website) that describes what life was like for the enslaved, such as the ones owned by the Marshalls on the Lansdowne Estate and on Arcola Plantation.
+According to the book, if one of the house slaves on an estate, such as Lansdowne, displeased the owners, he or she would be sent to a more brutal existence as a field slave on a place like Arcola Plantation.

+Civil War and Postbellum History

 George Marshall fought in the Civil War.
 He was wounded at the Battle of Shiloh, returned home, and paid someone else to fight on in his place.
 During the War on January 8, 1865, eleven Union soldiers broke into Lansdowne to rob the Marshalls.
 They did not get much because the butler, Robert, had hidden the Marshall's silver under the floor of the mansion.
 In frustration the soldiers took a few pieces of the Marshall's fine china and smashed it along the road as they left.